The time has come to sell your home and so many questions are running through your head.

 Are you a savvy DIY-er who loves to take on these types of projects?

-If yes, then a Flat Fee MLS is the perfect option for you.
+If yes, then selling your house this way is the perfect option for you.

 If no, then you may want to consider finding a full-service listing agent, instead.